 This course discusses the content and structure, as well as the various functions of health records.
 This course also addresses topics such as storage and retrieval of information, indexes/registries, documentation requirements, accreditations and licensures, as well as utilizing the virtual lab for topics such as the master patient index and deficiency analysis.
-Prerequisite: HIMS 1000 AND HIMS 1010 AND HIMS 1110 (45/0/0/0)
+Prerequisite: HIMS 1000 WITH MIN.
+GRADE OF C AND HIMS 1010 WITH MIN.
+GRADE OF C AND HIMS 1110 WITH MIN.
+GRADE OF C (45/0/0/0)

-3 credits HIMS 2040 Health Care Information Systems This introductory course provides an overview of health care computer information systems.
+HIMS 2040 Health Care Information Systems 3 credits

+This introductory course provides an overview of health care computer information systems.
 Topics related to hardware, software and operating systems will be explored and discussed.
 In addition, students will examine high-level information related to data management, systems development, the application and integration of information technology and the management of computer systems in a health care setting.
-Prerequisite: HIMS 1010 (45/0/0/0)
+Prerequisite: HIMS 1010 WITH MIN.
+GRADE OF C (45/0/0/0)

-HIMS 2100 Quality Management and Process Improvement
+HIMS 2100 Quality Management and

+Process Improvement

 Leading and sustaining effective change efforts is a primary responsibility of leaders.
 This course will provide students with the tools and techniques of leading continuous quality improvement (CQI) of clinical and organizational efforts within a facility.
 An emphasis on how to develop the processes of in-depth investigation of various areas of internal operations will be presented.
 Specific focus will be on skill development associated with selecting and implementing various CQI tools.
 Students will demonstrate correct usage on a specific organizational change effort within a health care organization.
-Prerequisite: HIMS 1020 AND HIMS 1120 AND HIMS 2000 (45/0/0/0)
+Prerequisite: HIMS 1020 WITH MIN.
+GRADE OF C AND HIMS 2000 WITH MIN.
+GRADE OF C (45/0/00)

-HIMS 2110 Health Information Technolog y Assessment
+HIMS 2110 Health Information

+Technology Assessment

-1 credit This assessment course is designed as a review for the RHIT certification exam.
+This assessment course is designed as a review for the RHIT certification exam.
 Through this course, you will register for and complete the RHIT certification exam through AHIMA's early testing option.
 Must have permission of program director to enroll in course.
 (15/0/0/0)

-HIMS 2120 Professional Practice Experience 3 credits This course is used to provide students an opportunity to practice the skills learned within the program curriculum.
+HIMS 2120 Professional Practice Experience 3 credits

+This course is used to provide students an opportunity to practice the skills learned within the program curriculum.
 The course will be split into two distinct sections.
 Students will utilize the course as a lab course for the first six weeks and as a clinical course for the last portion of the semester.
 Students will gain experience in all types of health care settings.
-Prerequisite: HIMS 2030 (MAY BE TAKEN CONCUR-RENTLY) AND HIMS 2020 AND OFFT 1500 (30/0/45/0)
+Prerequisite: HIMS 2030 WITH MIN.
+GRADE OF C (MAY BE TAKEN CONCURRENTLY) AND HIMS 2020 WITH MIN.
+GRADE OF C AND OFFT 1500 (30/0/45/0)